Farrah Abraham Living In Small House With Her Father Amid Money Issues, Per ‘Radar’

 According to Radar Online, Farrah Abraham has been showing off her lavish vacations and outings to events such as Oscar viewing parties in L.A.
 However, the former Teen Mom OG star may actually be dealing with some money issues after having three lawsuits filed against her.

 Court papers have Farrah’s home address as the same location her father lives.
 Michael’s fiance, Amy Blake, owns the residence.
-The house reportedly boasts 1,021 square feet, and is described online as a “great starter home” with only two bathrooms, a much smaller house than Abraham is used to living in.
+The house reportedly boasts 1,021 square feet and is described online as a “great starter home” with only two bathrooms, a much smaller house than Abraham is used to living in.

-Before Farrah was fired from Teen Mom OG she lived in a Lakeway, Texas house with had 3,310 square feet of room, four bedrooms, and five bathrooms.
+Before Farrah was fired from Teen Mom OG, she lived in a Lakeway, Texas house which had 3,310 square feet of room, four bedrooms, and five bathrooms.

 However, since that time Abraham has been dealing with some lawsuits after 1 Oaks at Lakeway claimed the reality star and her former boyfriend, Simon Saran, did not pay rent on their lease after two of Farrah’s stores closed down.